 PMP certification and a master’s in project management can both offer you hands-on, real-world skills that are important for making it big across the project management industry.

 While PMP certification stands out as a better option for career advancements, the MPM program will help you gain and build a foundation of project management as a career in your life.
+For those seeking a structured and intensive preparation experience, consider enrolling in a PMP online bootcamp to streamline your study process and boost your chances of passing the exam.

 Kevin D Davis is a results-driven Program and Project Management expert with 25+ years of experience managing multi-million-dollar projects.
 He has conducted over 100 training sessions, mentoring thousands globally, including US military professionals, and served as a PMP Principal Trainer.